tacman/msgphp/docs/projection/models.md

 A practical use case for domain projections are APIs, where each API resource is a so called projection from a corresponding entity.
 It enables decoupling and thus optimized API responses.

+!!! info
-For integration with [API Platform] see also the [domain projection data provider](../infrastructure/api-platform.md#domain-projection-data-provider).
+    For integration with [API Platform] see the [domain projection data provider](../infrastructure/api-platform.md#domain-projection-data-provider)

 ## API